nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 _Why not?_

-There are a couple reasons related to code readability to software design principles, but we're going to focus on another reason: Performance.
+There are a couple reasons related to code readability and software design principles, but we're going to focus on another reason: Performance.

 #### Limiting "Round Trips" to the Database